 - 1. BELIEVES that society significantly benefits from the tax-exempt status of nonprofit organizations; - 2.
-OPPOSES changes to the Unrelated Business Income Tax statute that would undermine the favorable tax status of nonprofit organizations; - 3.
-DIRECTS the Legislative Affairs Director to include Unrelated Business Income Tax as a high priority issue on AMSA's annual legislative agenda, and to actively lobby on its behalf. - 4.
+OPPOSES changes to the Unrelated Business Income Tax statute that would undermine the favorable tax status of nonprofit organizations; - 4.
 OPPOSES any attempt to tax the investment and other unrelated business income of 501(c)(6) associations.
 (1999)